sp990063/weblogic-deployer-plugin/README.md

-jenkins plugin -- A plugin which deploy an artifact on a weblogic cluster or managed server.
+Jenkins plugin -- A plugin which deploy an artifact on a WebLogic cluster or managed server.
 ====================================

 ## DESCRIPTION